KenKuhn/18xplore/README.md

 	guild’s card.
 That guild’s leader may choose to make another one available, if they like.

-Sold potentials go onto the guild card, flipped over to show that they won’t pay dividends.
-A guild can unflip potentials in the Expedition Round by paying their current price.
+*Buybacks:* A guild can unflip potentials in the Expedition Round by paying their current price.

 ## Expedition Rounds
 Guilds take turns exploring, expanding, and expedition-ing, from highest price to lowest.